vicramon/color_roll/README.md

 ### Contributing

 I will gladly accept improvements via pull request!
 I know there's a lot of potential for new feature and enhancements.

 If you're attempting a big change, please raise an issue first and let's discuss.

-My main care is that I want to keep the UI clean, functional, and fast.
+I mostly care about keep the UI clean, functional, and fast.